Former diplomat Abasara Beuria dead | Education

 "Saddened to learn about the demise of Shri Abasar Beuria, former diplomat, author and Chairman, Institute of Odia Studies & Research.
 He played a key role in translation of engineering books in Odia which I released during my visit to Odisha.
 Condolences to his family and friends," Murmu said in a twitter post.

+''Shri Abasar Beuria will be remembered for his rich service to the nation.
+He also made a mark as a great proponent of Odia language and culture,'' Modi was quoted as saying in a tweet by his office. ''Pained by his demise.
+Condolences to his family and friends.
+Om Shanti,'' Modi said.

-Union minister Dharmendra Pradhan too condoled Beuria’s death and recalled his meeting with him at the same function.
-“I am sad and hurt in the demise of Beuria,” Pradhan said.
+Union minister Dharmendra Pradhan too expressed grief over Beuria's death and recalled his meeting with him at the recent function where the President was present.
+"I am sad and hurt by the demise of Beuria," Pradhan said.

-After his retirement from service Beuria was living in Bhubaneswar and was associated with different organizations.
-He had close association with Odisha’s culture and literature and served as the chairman of Institute of Odia Studies and Research till his death.
+After he retired from service, Beuria was living in Bhubaneswar and was associated with different organisations.
+He had a close association with Odisha's culture and literature and served as the chairman of the Institute of Odia Studies and Research till his death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)